 - UNC’s Million Meals Challenge benefits the Food Bank of Central and Eastern North Carolina in assisting with Hurricane Matthew recovery.
 Million Meals Challenge is supported by Harris Teeter with UNC, Duke University, North Carolina State University and Wake Forest University competing to collect the most food donations.

-- UNC Pembroke is supporting relief efforts for students and employees.
+- UNC Pembroke supports relief efforts for students and employees.
 The Office of Civic & Community Engagement is also coordinating volunteer efforts for cleanup and recovery in the wake of Hurricane Matthew.

 - UNC Pembroke CARE Resource Center offers assistance for those in need and ways for volunteers to get involved and help in relief efforts.